 The Australian Contact Centre landscape

 Analysts estimate there are about 300,000 FTE in Australian contact centres, of which 70 to 75% are in-house and the rest outsourced.
-Outsourcing is on the rise, however the major growth area of outsourcing is to offshore contact centres.
-This is in part thanks to offshore contact centres setting up sales and account management functions on the ground in Australia.
+Outsourcing is on the rise, however, the growth area of outsourcing is to offshore contact centres.
+This is in part thanks to offshore call centres setting up sales and account management functions on the ground in Australia.

 While the market for outsourced call centres is highly competitive, there are certain pockets which are underserved.
-For example, a company looking for 24×7 service with only tiny volumes during the night may struggle to find more than one or two call centres interested in providing a reasonable quotation.
-There is also a gap in the market in terms of limited options for outsourced multilingual contact centre work.
+For example, a company looking for 24×7 service with only tiny volumes during the night might have less than a handful of quality options to solicit a proposal from.
+There is also a gap in the market in terms of options for outsourced multilingual contact centre work.
 Given 30% of Australians speak a language other than English at home, this a huge opportunity for companies wanting to differentiate with in-language service.
 Offering customers a dedicated number or IVR option where they can speak to an agent in their native language has a proven benefit, including increase in customer advocacy, loyalty and sales conversion.

 Offshore Contact Centres targeting the Australian market

-Each of the above-mentioned countries has a different value proposition, and if you’re feeling bamboozled about all the options in this rapidly evolving landscape, please don’t hesitate to contact us.
+Each location and indeed each contact centre has a different value proposition, and if you’re feeling bamboozled about all the options in this rapidly evolving landscape, please don’t hesitate to contact us.
 Matchboard’s outsourced advisory service is free, and is backed by decades of experience in outsourced contact centres in many markets around the world.
-However if you’d rather use our simple web-based wizard, start sourcing here.
+However, if you’d rather use our simple online wizard, start here.